My ResearchBelow are a set of key papers from my research, written in plain language. Please contact me if you have any questions!

 C. elegans is a transparent roundworm, that is about 1 mm long and contains 302 neurons.
 It is the only organism for which we have a complete map of how every one of its neurons connects to every other neuron (thanks to incredible microscope work done in 1986).
 Modern technology has allowed unprecedented detail into C. elegans, with an ability to measure which genes are expressed in different cells, and even record (in real time) the complex interplay of neural activity that makes this roundworm engage in different behaviors.
 These amazing techniques have produced unprecedented datasets that scientists share openly with each other and the public, with the promise of working collaboratively to understand neurons: the tiny cells that are responsible for our ability to sense, process, and respond to information from the world around us.
 In this work, we used some of this data to understand whether the relationship between how genes are expressed across neurons is related to how those neurons are connected to each other, and whether this relationship mirrors that that we measured on a much larger scale in the mouse brain.

 Our analysis reveals that the most highly connected neurons in C. elegans, which are known to be responsible for controlling movement, have the most similar patterns of gene expression.
 These patterns match with what we measured in the mouse brain.
 This consistency across very different species and on vastly different scales, suggests that this connection between how neurons are connected and the molecular programs that control their function, may be characteristic property of evolved neural systems.
 Future work in other animals (such as humans), and with ongoing improvements in the quality of the data we measure, will allow us to better understand the functional role of these unique and highly connected hub neurons.
-Following in the open spirit of the community, all of the data we used and processed are freely available here, and all of our analysis code to reproduce all of our calculations is here.
+All of the data we used and processed are freely available here, and analysis code to reproduce our calculations is here.

 The dynamics of brain activity relate to brain connectivity (2017)